-In our home we love salmon soups.
+In our home, we love salmon soups.
 I have already two recipes here; it’s Salmon Vegetable Soup with Barley and Coho Salmon and Autumn Vegetables Soup with Turmeric.

 If there is a more perfect fish soup than this one, I cannot think of it at the moment.
-Succulent pink salmon in clear broth with rice and seaweed seasoned with the white vine and served with lemon slice and fresh dill.
+Succulent pink salmon in a clear broth with rice and seaweed seasoned with the white vine and served with a lemon slice and fresh dill.

 - 2 1/2 quarts fish stock or water